 Although the training is conducted in the capital city, Dodoma, participants are drawn from various regions, ranging from the Coastal Zone to the Western Zone and even the Zanzibar Archipelago.
 The high representation from the Coastal Zone is likely due to its population density and urbanization.
 In contrast, participation from the Western Zone, including the southwest and southern highlands, has been relatively low.
 This disparity may be attributed to a shortage of qualified candidates and challenges in accessing the training facility.

-Implication and recommendations of the CEOMETS: the leading sound outcome was fostering talented BME personnel and improving technicality among entry-level junior trainees with highly relevant training content.
+Implications and recommendations for CEOMETS: the leading sound outcome was fostering talented BME personnel and improving technicality among entry-level junior trainees with highly relevant training content.
 Indeed, the statistical result of the self-assessment indicator addresses that the program was effective at individual-level capacity building.
-Given that chances for those who studied in the BME at educational institutions are not enough to deal with case studies, on-the-job training (OJT) or in-service training after graduation, this activity has been pivotal role in enhancing individual capabilities through practical and technical experiences.
+Given that chances for those who studied in the BME at educational institutions are not enough to deal with case studies, on-the-job training (OJT) or in-service training after graduation, this activity played a pivotal role in enhancing individual capabilities through practical and technical experiences.
 Furthermore, this program is the only available in-service training offered in Tanzania.
 Consequently, the program motivates participants to perform well during the training as trainees with excellent learning achievements may progress to the next level of invitational programs conducted abroad.

 We recognized many challenges and limitations throughout operating and evaluating the training program and the situation of national-level BME policies.
 As aforementioned, there is a limitation in training biomedical engineers and technicians nationwide, given only one month opportunity.
 Although the participants are from different geographical areas, there is room for improvement to incorporate people from other mountainous, remote regions.
 Additionally, there is no in-service training for those who have already participated in the program in previous years.
 In-service training is vital as it improves productivity and fosters better work amongst the trainees.
 There is also a limitation in the training content and the quality of content as there are only a few trainers who can give lectures and practical training on medical equipment.
 Having different experts not only nationally but also from neighboring countries may help share knowledge and experience for the quality of training.
 Last but not least, adequate funds need to be appropriately allocated and well-managed by the government for better outcomes and sustainability of the training program.